Pages

 Interview: Alistair Cross

-Perfect for these chilly days and long, dark nights, paranormal fiction author Alistair Cross is stopping by the blog today for a chat about his work, his life and the inspiration behind his fiction.
+Perfect for these chilly days and long, dark nights, paranormal fiction author Alistair Cross is stopping by the blog today to chat about his work, his life and the inspiration behind his fiction.

 Firstly, tell me a little about yourself and your background.